Last Updated on January 4, 2022 by Real Men Sow

 Best Way To Use Pond Heater Outdoors

 Heating the water a few degrees higher than it would be would help your Koi take the edge off the cold winter, is the cheapest option for you to do.
-By doing this, you’ll be able to prevent your Koi’s metabolism from slowing down and stops your heating bill from going high.
+By doing this, you’ll be able to prevent your Koi’s metabolism from slowing down and stop your heating bill from going high.

 How to Keep the Heat in the Fish Pond